miqueas-bsantos/crwn-clothing/README.md

 # crwn-clothing
-A E-commerce aplication using ReactJs
+An E-commerce aplication using ReactJs